rsheldiii/rp2040-business-card/README.md

 # Doom on a Business Card - and more!

-this is still in progress, if you stumbled on this, good job!

 ![Doom running on a business card](images/business_card.jpg)

 Maybe you're like me, you're mindlessly scrolling through social media and between all the NileRed and LeagleEagle shorts you see a video about someone running Doom on their smart fridge or something.
 You exhale lightly out your nose and keep scrolling, but something's nagging at the back of your brain—why Doom? how do people even figure this stuff out?
 And, can I do something like that?
 I'm here to tell you you can, even if - like me - you don't have a single hardware hacker bone in your body.